Manthan-2311/quantlake-internship/progress.md

-##Final Project: Credit Risk Analytics – Identifying Drivers of Loan Default
-Intern ID: IN-25-1004
-Date: 29th July 2025
+### Final Project - July 29, 2025
-Project Notebook: project/loan_default_prediction_quantlake_IN-25-1004.ipynb
-Dataset Used: Bank_Personal_Loan_Modelling.xlsx

-**Work Completed**
-Data Loading & Exploration
+**Environment**: Jupyter Notebook (VSCode), GitHub

+**What I did**:
-Loaded dataset and explored Description and Data sheets
+- Loaded and explored the `Bank_Personal_Loan_Modelling.xlsx` dataset

-Checked for null values and duplicates
+- Performed data cleaning: checked for nulls and duplicates

-Performed descriptive statistics and feature understanding
+- Conducted EDA and feature analysis

-Data Preprocessing

-Cleaned and prepared features for modeling

-Encoded categorical features if required

-Split the dataset into training (70%) and testing (30%) sets
+- Split the dataset into training and testing sets

-Model Building

-Trained the following classification models:
+- Trained and evaluated three models:

-Logistic Regression

-Decision Tree Classifier
+  - **Logistic Regression**
+  - **Decision Tree Classifier**
+  - **Random Forest Classifier**
+- Compared performance of all models using accuracy, precision, recall, F1-score, and confusion matrix

-Random Forest Classifier
+- Random Forest gave the best performance with 99% accuracy

-Model Evaluation

-Evaluated each model using:

-Confusion Matrix

-Classification Report (Precision, Recall, F1-score, Accuracy)

-Compiled results into a Model Performance Comparison Table
+- Created a **Model Performance Comparison Table**

-Conclusion

-Random Forest delivered the best performance:

-Accuracy: 99%

-F1-Score: 0.95+

-Excellent recall for class 1 (loan default prediction)

-Final model chosen: ✅ Random Forest
+- Wrote the final **conclusion**
+- Renamed the notebook to `loan_default_prediction_quantlake_IN-25-1004.ipynb`
+- Updated `progress.md`
+- Committed and pushed all changes to GitHub

+**Challenges**:
+- Faced SSL and SQLite issues initially while downloading data
+- Had to install missing libraries like `openpyxl`

+**Reflection**:
+- Successfully completed the internship project on loan default prediction
+- Understood model evaluation deeply and improved confidence in applying classification models
+- Ready for future ML projects with better workflow and organization